 as a Google Summer of Code mentee

-Mentoring Google Summer of Code contributors in Jenkins since 2024 for the development of a vertical self-learning multi-agent AI workflow to automate build failure diagnosis
+Mentoring Google Summer of Code contributors in Jenkins since 2024 for the development of a vertical self-learning multi-agent AI diagnostic system to automate failure diagnosis for over 2000+ plugins and complex CI/CD pipelines

 Open Source Contributor